CadetheCoder/CadetheCoder/README.md

 ## Hi there 👋

+My name is Cade, and I'm a Front End Developer!

+- 🔭 I’m currently working on a Javascript certificate
+- 🌱 I’m currently learning Japanese and Indonesian
 <!--
 **CadetheCoder/CadetheCoder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.